nextcloud/server/README.md

 https://nextcloud.com/contribute/

 ## Support
-Learn about the different ways you can get support for ownCloud: https://nextcloud.com/support/
+Learn about the different ways you can get support for Nextcloud: https://nextcloud.com/support/

 ## Get in touch
 * :clipboard: [Forum](https://help.nextcloud.com)